top of page

 • Dec 4, 2025

 Over the years, we’ve screened thousands of potential wrongful termination claims from California employees seeking lawyer referrals.
-One pattern consistently emerges: many people are unsure whether they have a viable case until afterspending weeks trying to find a lawyer—or worse, abandoning the process altogether due to uncertainty.
+One pattern consistently emerges: many people are unsure whether they have a viable case until after spending weeks trying to find a lawyer, or, worse, abandoning the process altogether because of uncertainty.

 To address that gap, we created the California Wrongful Termination Lawsuit Success Rate Checker—an interactive tool designed to help employees better understand how wrongful termination claims are evaluated under California law.
 Rather than guessing or relying on anecdotal advice, the tool focuses on the core legal elements that typically determine whether a claim has a meaningful legal foundation.